badihaki/unity-action-cards/README.md

 Certain attacks can end in a dedicated special attack (try A -> S or A -> A -> A -> S).
 Each weapon-type also has a dedicated Launcher attack by pressing 'Jump' after any regular attack action (try A -> L), as well as a Rush-attack that can be performed while running (try hR -> A).

 ## Updates
+### 2-14-2025
+I got aggressive NPCs working!
+NPCs using the Stalking Idle state will poll the eyesight component every (random)few seconds in order to determine what they can see, and any Character class-derived component gets compared to see if it's a friend or a valid target.
+If it's a valid target, I use the Aggression Manager class's Add Aggression function to make it instantly aggressive towards it.
+That leads it into the combat loop.

+I created the Character Group classes.

 ### 2-11-2025
 We are still working on always-aggressive NPCs, but I have a stalking-idle state for that.
 Just need to poll eyesight for stuff the entity can attack.
 Speaking of NPCs and attacks, there's a new Damage class and a new NPC State Library class.